Frequently Asked Questions

 Note that all backup files, whether local or cloud, are tied to a specific Google account.
 You cannot use the backup files of one Google Account with another.

-Your account's email address, name and a link to your profile picture all of which is used to setup your unique Swift Backup account.
+When you sign-in with Google, we receive your account's email address, name, and a link to your profile picture.
+This information is used to set up your unique Swift Backup account.

-• Swift Backup settings for anonymous users can be exported/imported using the options in the app settings, Read more.
+- Swift Backup settings for anonymous users can be exported/imported using the options in the app settings.

 You can only use Google Drive of the account with which you signed in the app.
 You simply need to sign-in in the app with the Google account with which you want to sync your backups to Drive.